Expert tips on travel, preparation, and gear selection for Hokkaido bound powder hounds

 Our kits may be ugly as heck, but should pop nicely when photographed against Hokkaido’s monochromatic winter landscape.

 For the same reason we’re going all the way with our outerwear, we want our hands to be fully protected too.
 Rock the liners alone when traversing on foot, then toss the Gore cover back on for the ascent.
 Our lobster mitt setup features an over-the-cuff design for even more protection and dexterity—perfect for digging yourself out of nipple deep snow after a nice biff.

 All that snow means avalanche conditions will surely be variable, so everyone in our party will be riding fully equipped with beacon, probe, and shovel.
 No exceptions.
 But since we won’t likely be venturing too far into the backcountry—snow shoes and bootpack will be our main mode of transport out of bounds—we won’t need to pack too much extra gear.
 So we’re opting for a super slim, bare essentials pack.
 Less weight means more control, and more control means a safer day.

 Proper Eyewear For Varying Light and Weather Conditions

 With the likelihood of snow shoeing, skinning, or simply hiking bootpack in the back and sidecountry high, we’ll be bringing some sport specific sunglasses.
 Googles fog quickly when hiking in cold, wet weather, so don’t ruin your descent because you were too lazy to pack shades for the ascent.

 As for goggles, bring an extra lens or two, something specifically meant for low light—clear too, if available, as night riding is most definitely a thing in Hokkaido.
-We’ll be testing out the new frame-less Dragon NFXs frames with Lumalens technology—color optimizing tech that reacts to shifting light conditions AKA transition lenses for goggles that actually work (stay tuned for full review).
+We’ll be testing out the new frame-less Dragon NFXs frames with Lumalens technology—color optimizing tech that reacts to shifting light conditions AKA transition lenses for goggles that actually work.